Showing posts with label mental energy. Show all posts

 7. 🧘♀️ Practice Mindfulness

-Even a few minutes of deep breathing or guided meditation calms the mind and improves focus.
+Even a few minutes of deep breathing or guided meditation can calm the mind and improve focus.

 8. 🧠 Teach It to Someone Else